New Markets Job Growth Investment Tax Credit General Information

 • A certificate completed by an executive officer of the CDE stating that the federal allocation agreement has not been revoked or cancelled

-• The certificate will be part of the application required by the Department;
+• The certificate will be part of the application required by the DOR;

 • A description of the proposed amount, structure, and purchaser of the equity investment or long-term debt security;